 If your GP does not action that request due to forgetting or being too busy, it can seriously affect your health.
 Instead of being investigated for renal cancer, they send you home, and your condition gets worse

 When you are diagnosed with advanced renal cancer, you will ask why it was missed earlier.
-You would have to consider suing your GP, if their negligence delayed diagnosis and treatment for your cancer.
+You claim compensation from your GP if their negligence delayed diagnosis and treatment for your cancer.

 The steps to follow when suing your doctor for negligence